This article was originally published on the Atlassian Community and the Salesforce Community.

 replica.customFields."SF Contact" = issue.customFields."SF Contact"

-Note: The issue.customFields function points to the custom field name within the Jira issue.
+Note: The issue.customFields function points to the custom field name within the Jira work item.
 The replica works as a payload or a message.
-It contains information you want to pass between the two systems
+It contains the information you want to pass between the two systems.

 In the Jira “Incoming sync” text box, enter the following snippet: